Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Brandedburg Gate lit up at dusk, a must see on a day trip in Berlin

-Reichstag Building and Dome
+Reichstag Building & Dome

-Today, it is an important symbol of German democracy, housing the Bundestag, which you can actually go and watch in session, if you speak German and are interested in procedural politics.
+Today, it is an important symbol of German democracy, housing the Bundestag, which you can actually go and watch in session if you speak German and are interested in procedural politics.

 The more interesting thing for visitors to do is to climb to the dome of the Reichstag, which has an informative self-guided tour about the history of the building and Germany itself, and is a modern architectural marvel.